-- A. Firefighter-Engineer/Apparatus Operator Certification A Firefighter assigned as a Engineer/Apparatus Operator for an engine or truck company shall receive an additional five percent (5%) of base pay. - B. Hazardous Materials Pay and Certification Personnel assigned to the Hazardous Materials Unit, Unit 44 shall receive an additional five percent (5%) of base pay. - C. Uniformed personnel assigned to Mask Repair and related services shall receive an application rate of five percent (5%) of his/her basic wage rate. - D. Employees covered by the LEOFF II Retirement system shall receive an additional 1% application of rate. - E. Fire Battalion Chief(s) assigned as an Administrative or Operations Battalion Chief in CSC 4004-F or 4004-G shall receive an additional 7.5 percent and shall be salaried Class D employees under Section 1.12.080 of the Tacoma Municipal Code; and will not be eligible for overtime compensation or compensatory time off. - F. A shift incentive of 5% will be effective for day shift employees in Training, Safety, Fire Prevention and Administration.
+A. Firefighter-Engineer/Apparatus Operator Certification - A Firefighter assigned as a Engineer/Apparatus Operator for an engine or truck company shall receive an additional five percent (5%) of base pay.

+- B. Specialty Pay: - 1.
+Hazardous Materials: Employees assigned to the Hazardous Materials Unit shall receive an applied rate of five percent (5%) of base pay. - 2.
+Tech Rescue Specialty Pay: Employees assigned to the Tech Rescue Team shall receive an applied rate of five percent (5%) of base pay. - 3.
+Mask Repair: Employees assigned to Mask Repair and related services shall receive an applied rate of five percent (5%) of base pay. - 4.
+(These applied rates shall exclude personnel receiving more than one specialty pay.
+They would receive a maximum of 5%.) - C. Fire Lieutenants assigned as Safety Lieutenant shall receive an applied rate of five percent (5%) of base pay. - D. In lieu of providing long-term disability insurance to bargaining unit employees covered by the LEOFF II retirement system, the City will provide to all LEOFF II bargaining unit employees an additional one percent (1%) application of rate.
+The City will deduct from Union members' paychecks the costs of the long-term disability insurance obtained by the Union and will transmit such amounts to the Union on a monthly basis. - E. Fire Battalion Chief(s) assigned as an Administrative or Operations Battalion Chief in CSC 4004-F or 4004-G shall receive an additional 7.5 percent and shall be salaried Class D employees under Section 1.12.080 of the Tacoma Municipal Code; and will not be eligible for overtime compensation or compensatory time off. - F. A shift incentive of 5% will be effective for day shift employees in Training, Safety, Fire Prevention, Fire Communications, and Administration.
 Selection of employees for day shift will be as follows: - a.
 Day shift personnel will be selected in the following manner: - i.
 Posting a notice of vacancy - ii.
-Two year commitment to stay in position is required at the Fire Communications Center and three year commitment at Fire Prevention

-- iii.
-Letters of interest to be reviewed - iv.
-Interviews to be conducted by Fire Administration - v.
-Final selection made by Fire Administration - vi.
-If no letters of interest are received Fire Administration shall assign employees in inverse order of seniority providing adequate training is easily obtained - G. Firefighter/Paramedic Integration - Employees assigned to ALS assignments will receive a fifteen percent (15%) application of rate above top-step-Fire Fighter.
+Letters of interest to be reviewed - iii.
+Interviews to be conducted by Fire Administration - iv.
+Final selection made by Fire Administration - b.
+If the position is not filled by an employee currently in the applicable classification/rank and an applicable civil service promotional list exists, then the position will be filled using the rule of one, resulting in a promotion.
+Should all eligible employees on the applicable civil service list decline the promotion, Fire Administration shall assign employees in inverse order of seniority providing adequate training is easily obtained. - c.
+Prior to assignment at Fire Prevention or Fire Communications, employees must have 12 months' experience following the completion of probation in the Firefighter (CSC 40010) classification. - G. Firefighter/Paramedic - 1.
+Employees assigned to ALS assignments will receive a fifteen percent (15%) application of rate above top-step-Fire Fighter.
 ALS assignments will include drivers of transport units and FF /PM assigned to ALS Engine or Truck companies, and cross shift rovers.
 The Department reserves the right to determine ALS assignments.
-For non-transport units, the Department shall determine if that position on an Engine or Truck shall be an Officer/PM, or a FF /PM. - 2.
-Certification Pay: The employee shall provide the department with documentation of successful certification.
+For non-transport units, the Department shall determine if that position on an Engine or Truck shall be an Officer/PM, or a FF /PM.

+- 2. Certification Pay: The employee shall provide the department with documentation of successful certification.
 Upon receipt of said documentation the employee will be eligible for certification pay according to the following schedule. - a.
-Beginning in the 4th continuous year that a FF /PM is eligible to work as a TFD paramedic, a FF/PM will receive an additional 3% of base pay. - b.
-Beginning in the 7th continuous year that a FF /PM is eligible to work as a TFD paramedic, a FF/PM will receive 5% of base pay. - 3.
-Transition to Lieutenant/Paramedics (Lt./PM) and Captain/Paramedics (Capt./PM) through the officer testing process shall begin immediately.
+Beginning in the 4th continuous year that a FF /PM is eligible to work as a TFD paramedic, a FF/PM will receive an additional five percent (5%) of base pay.